MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 509 - Chapter 20 - The Last Adventure - Temporal Tower “Ready to go”.md

-*If the player has progressed far enough:*
+*If the team has arrived at Temporal Tower:*

   * *Anchor: <a name="0"></a>0*